ShaneMurphyDev/Portfolio-Project-1/README.md

 <h1>Kingdom Cats</h1>
 Kingdom Cats is a website for adopting and fostering cats and kittens that need a home.
 I choose this because it's something i'm passionate about.
-The goal to create an easy to use and easy to understand website for those interested in adoption.
-Kingdom Cats will be ideal for people living in Co Kerry and include a gallery with adoptees, information about them, abd all of our contact information incase they decide to adopt.
+The goal is to create an easy to use and easy to understand website for those interested in adoption.
+Kingdom Cats will be ideal for people living in Co Kerry and include a gallery with adoptees, information about them, and all of our contact information in-case they decide to adopt.

 <p>
 <img src="assets/images/Responsivenes.png" width="auto" height="auto"  alt="Screens preview">